-Chronic disease, particularly in advanced stages, creates demand for acute hospital care services.
-For instance in 2006/07, 44 per cent of coronary bypass surgeries, 47 per cent of dialysis, 56 per cent of lower limb amputations and 58 per cent of retinal surgeries were performed on patients with diabetes.
-Furthermore, while people with chronic conditions represent approximately 34 per cent of the B.C. population, these individuals consume approximately 80 per cent of the combined physician payment, PharmaCare and acute (hospital) care budgets.
-Overall, the increasing prevalence of chronic disease and the resulting burden of illness is a significant driver of demand for health services.
+Chronic diseases are prolonged conditions such as diabetes, depression, hypertension, congestive heart failure, chronic obstructive pulmonary disease, arthritis and asthma.
+People with chronic conditions represent approximately 34 per cent of the B.C. population and consume approximately 80 per cent of the combined physician payment, PharmaCare and acute (hospital) care budgets.3 As most chronic diseases are more common in older populations, it is expected their prevalence will continue to increase and the resulting burden of illness will be a significant driver of demand for health services.